Negative-index metamaterial

 Negative-index metamaterial or negative-index material (NIM) is a metamaterial whose refractive index for an electromagnetic wave has a negative value over some frequency range.

 NIMs are constructed of periodic basic parts called unit cells, which are usually significantly smaller than the wavelength of the externally applied electromagnetic radiation.
 The unit cells of the first experimentally investigated NIMs were constructed from circuit board material, or in other words, wires and dielectrics.
 In general, these artificially constructed cells are stacked or planar and configured in a particular repeated pattern to compose the individual NIM.
 For instance, the unit cells of the first NIMs were stacked horizontally and vertically, resulting in a pattern that was repeated and intended (see below images).

 Specifications for the response of each unit cell are predetermined prior to construction and are based on the intended response of the entire, newly constructed, material.
 In other words, each cell is individually tuned to respond in a certain way, based on the desired output of the NIM.
 The aggregate response is mainly determined by each unit cell's geometry and substantially differs from the response of its constituent materials.
 In other words, the way the NIM responds is that of a new material, unlike the wires or metals and dielectrics it is made from.
 Hence, the NIM has become an effective medium.
-Also, in effect, this metamaterial has become an “ordered macroscopic material, synthesized from the bottom up”, and has emergent properties beyond its components.
+Also, in effect, this metamaterial has become an "ordered macroscopic material, synthesized from the bottom up", and has emergent properties beyond its components.

 Metamaterials that exhibit a negative value for the refractive index are often referred to by any of several terminologies: left-handed media or left-handed material (LHM), backward-wave media (BW media), media with negative refractive index, double negative (DNG) metamaterials, and other similar names.

 Properties and characteristics

 Electrodynamics of media with negative indices of refraction were first studied by Russian theoretical physicist Victor Veselago from Moscow Institute of Physics and Technology in 1967.
 The proposed left-handed or negative-index materials were theorized to exhibit optical properties opposite to those of glass, air, and other transparent media.
 Such materials were predicted to exhibit counterintuitive properties like bending or refracting light in unusual and unexpected ways.
-However, the first practical metamaterial was not constructed until 33 years later and it does produce Veselago's concepts.
+However, the first practical metamaterial was not constructed until 33 years later and it does support Veselago's concepts.

 Currently, negative-index metamaterials are being developed to manipulate electromagnetic radiation in new ways.
 For example, optical and electromagnetic properties of natural materials are often altered through chemistry.
 With metamaterials, optical and electromagnetic properties can be engineered by changing the geometry of its unit cells.
 The unit cells are materials that are ordered in geometric arrangements with dimensions that are fractions of the wavelength of the radiated electromagnetic wave.
 Each artificial unit responds to the radiation from the source.
 The collective result is the material's response to the electromagnetic wave that is broader than normal.